The art and history of Venetian mask making tradition

-We are in the midst of Carnevale celebrations and we can’t help thinking- or for the luckier ones, experiencing in reality – about how beautiful and artistic some of the masks worn around are.
+We are in the midst of Carnevale celebrations and we can’t help thinking- or for the luckier ones, experiencing in reality – about how beautiful and artistic some of the masks worn around are and there aren’t any more beautiful than those produced by the Venetian masks tradition.

 Mind, I’m actually talking about the physical masks you place on your face, rather than the characters we associate to Commedia dell’Arte and that became, throughout the centuries, symbols of human quirks and geographical locations.
 Well, if you’re interested in Arlecchino and co., you can check out our article Italian traditional masks for Carnival to get to know them better.

-Here, we’ll concentrate on the beautiful papier maché creations that, for centuries, have been surrounded by an aura of mystery and awe.
+Here, we’ll concentrate on the beautiful papier maché creations typical of the Venetian masks tradition that, for centuries, have been surrounded by an aura of mystery and awe.
 There’s a lot to know about them and how they’re made, and it should come as no surprise – considering Italy, the land of tradition and heritage love, is home to them – to learn the techniques used today are very much still the same as those en vogue many centuries ago.

 Venice, of course, is were the game is at: the most baroque and luscious of all Carnevali is where masks give the best of themselves.
 At the very beginning “maschera” meant, quite simply, to put on fake moustaches and beard, and was very often used to refer to women dressing like men and men dressing like women: being “in maschera” was, in the end, the Venetian way to say “being in drag”.
 And, indeed, as it was about 20 to 30 years ago for drag, the people of medieval and renaissance Venice would consider the act of dressing up and wearing “maschere” a symbol of freedom and transgression: funny to see how history repeats itself, sometimes.